ekiwi/simulator-independent-coverage/Readme.md

 **Kick the Tires**: Skip unless using the pre-compiled bitstreams.

-To expedite running our linux boot, we've pre-compiled compiled a Buildroot linux distribution whose `init` process should call `poweroff` once it starts running.
+To smooth over this process, we've pre-compiled a Buildroot linux distribution whose `init` process should call `poweroff` once it starts running.
 This image was fetched from `S3` when you setup your FireSim repo and can be found in `firesim/deploy/workloads/linux-poweroff/`.

 Full details about running simulations under Firesim can be found [here](https://docs.fires.im/en/1.15.1/Running-Simulations-Tutorial/Running-a-Single-Node-Simulation.html).
 For your convenience, we've modified the default runtime configuration file (`firesim/deploy/config_runtime.yaml`) to boot the provided buildroot linux distribution on a 16-bit coverage counter Rocket-based design.